apondlife/discone/notes/wip.md

 what is projected
 ---

-butterflies look glowy
-stretch less towards 1 (remember moochi, i trust you) double texture (for seams)
+stretch less towards 1 (remember moochi, i trust you) (i still remember!!)